 NEXT MEETING

-Monday, December 9 at 7pm GMT
+Monday, February 10 2025 at 7pm GMT

 Mirrors have long been considered to have particular significance and even spiritual implications in the realm of psychology and psychotherapy.
 Consider for example the concept of the “mirror self” in which a person seeks to act in a way consistent with their perception of how other people see them, or Lacan’s “mirror self” as a stage in the formation of the “I-self.”
 Indeed, the very beginnings of an autobiographical sense of self can be detected in infants aged between 18 and 24 months by use of the mirror (Amsterdam, 1972).
 Athough not formally trained as a psychologist and psychotherapist, author Louise Hay’s self-help book “Mirror Work: 21 Days to Heal Your Life” became an international bestseller when it was published in 2016, leading to a surge of interest from professionals about the potential role of mirrors in client work.
 Many therapists came to believe that using mirrors with clients could be valuable, yet with scant if any, evidence of efficacy other than an investigation into heart rate variability when mirrors were utilised in compassionate self talk (Petrocchi et al., 2016).
 Intuitively perhaps, mirrors seem to enable us to meet perhaps or even confront ourselves, but is this necessarily “a good thing?”